Adam's Peak: Legends

-For Buddhists, the footprint mark is the left foot of the Buddha, left behind when Buddha visited Sri Lanka, as a symbol for worship at the invitation of the Buddhist god Saman.
+For Buddhists, the footprint mark is the left foot of the Buddha, left behind when Buddha visited Sri Lanka in the 6th century BCE for the third and last time, as a symbol for worship at the invitation of the Buddhist god Saman.

 Tamil Hindus consider it the footprint of Shiva.
 It is also fabled that the mountain is the legendary mount Trikuta, the capital of Ravana in the Ramayana from where he ruled Lanka.

 A bell lies on top of the temple and tradition holds that pilgrims can ring it as many times as they have achieved the pilgrimage to the top of the peak.

 A shrine to Saman, a Buddhist deity (people who have spent spiritual lives during their life on earth and done pacificist service are deified by Sri Lankan Buddhists) charged with protecting the mountain top, can be found near the footprint.